frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 Configuration
 -------------

-There is no specific configuration required to enable the user of profiles.
-Profiles themselves may be enabled and disabled separately (and are enabled upon creation).
+There is no specific configuration in FreeIPA to enable profiles.

-Essential profiles will be added and enabled on server installation.
+Profiles themselves may be enabled and disabled separately (and get enabled automatically upon import).

-A number of other "pre-canned" profiles could be created and made available.
+Essential profiles (if any beyond the default set in Dogtag) will be added and enabled on server installation.
+Other "pre-canned" profiles can be introduced by FreeIPA in the future, as required.

 Upgrade